 Cleveland Tour Action 54 & 60 degree wedge

 Odyssey White Hot 2Ball - putter

 Have been playing golf for several years and have always loved this crazy game.
-The frustration of hitting a bad shot or missing a short putt can get to you but no better feeling of seeing your drive striped down the middle or that iron shot that ends up next to the pin.
-What a feeling, eh?
-Or better yet, playing a beautiful course with some good friends!
+The frustration of hitting a bad shot or missing a short putt can get to you but no better feeling than seeing your drive striped down the middle or that iron shot that ends up next to the pin.
 I plan to play more as my perspective on life has changed a bit.
 Being a recent pancreatic cancer survivor made me realize that the good things in life are still out there.
-Don't want to miss any of it!
+Don't want to miss em!